-So much of losing weight is about your relationship with food.
+So much of losing weight is about food addiction.
 Time and time again we fail at our weight loss attempts because of strong physiological and emotional cravings.
 Food is comfort.
 Food makes us happy.
 Food stimulates the reward center of the brain.
 To succeed at our weight loss goals, we first need to discover our relationship with food, and then outline a plan to overcome those bad habits.

 Why is Food Addicting?